SherwinRodriguez/EmailPay-vincent-app/README.md

-# Vincent Starter App
+# Vincent Starter App + EmailPay Integration

-A monorepo that powers the _Vincent DCA_ demo application.
+A monorepo that powers the _Vincent DCA_ demo application and the _EmailPay_ email-native PYUSD wallet system.

+## Projects

+### Vincent DCA

-This project demonstrates how to schedule and execute recurring DCA (Dollar-Cost Averaging) swaps on behalf of end-users using a Vincent App and delegated agent wallets.
+Demonstrates how to schedule and execute recurring DCA (Dollar-Cost Averaging) swaps on behalf of end-users using a Vincent App and delegated agent wallets.

+### EmailPay

+An email-native PYUSD wallet system that enables users to manage PKP (Programmable Key Pair) wallets and send payments via email commands.
+Built on Lit Protocol SDK v7.3.0 with proper PKP signing implementation.

 ## Prerequisites